5 methods to accept credit cards securely at your business:

 4. End-to-end Encryption and Secure Sockets Layer (SSL) Protocol:

 This security method helps to ensure that all data remains secure as it goes from a card reader or other processing form to its destination.
 The finish line is typically the processor who confirms and accepts the payment so that it can pass the funds onto the business for that transaction.
-In addition to encryption keys, mobile and online credit card processing should include Secure Sockets Layer (SSL) protocol, which helps add further layers to the security wall to keep hackers away from sensitive data.
+In addition to encryption keys, mobile and online payment systems should include Secure Sockets Layer (SSL) protocol, which helps add further layers to the security wall to keep hackers away from sensitive data.
 These security measures have been found to be effective no matter what size business you have or the amount of transactions you process.

 Although biometrics has been around for quite awhile and used in various ways, it is now being applied to more types of transactions to turn to methods where criminals have a near-impossible way of imitating a person whether it is for in-person or online payments.
 This security method relies on biological identification measures that are unique to a particular individual, such as fingerprint scanning, iris/retina scanning, facial imaging, vein patterns, voice recognition, finger/hand geometry, DNA matching, and ear, gait, and/or odor recognition.
 While all of these biometrics methods may not be used specifically for payment application, the range of methods illustrates the incredible ways we can stand out and not be replicated in any way.
 While criminals will try tactics like fake fingers, they will find it difficult to get a person’s biometric data in order to even copy it.
 Fingerprint recognition is already used among many banks and payment companies, including PayPal, Capital One, and Apple Pay, which means many people are already accustomed to using this security method.